schatzlab/appliedgenomics2022/assignments/assignment2/README.md

 ### Assignment Overview

 In this assignment, you are given a set of unassembled reads from a mysterious pathogen that contains a secret message encoded someplace in the genome.
 The secret message will be recognizable as a novel insertion of sequence not found in the reference.
 Your task is to assess the quality of the reads, assemble the genome, identify, and decode the secret message.
 If all goes well the secret message should decode into a recognizable english text, otherwise doublecheck your coordinates and try again.
 As a reminder, any questions about the assignment should be posted to [Piazza](https://piazza.com/class/l7dg3c82ftw1d/).

-For this assignment, we recommend you install and run the tools using [Docker](https://www.docker.com/).
-This is a powerful containerization tool to make software easier to distribute.
+For this assignment, we recommend you install and run the tools using [bioconda](https://www.nature.com/articles/s41592-018-0046-7).
+There are some tips below in the Resources section.
+Alternatively, you can try running the tools using [Docker](https://www.docker.com/).
+Docker is a powerful containerization tool to make software easier to distribute.
 This will become even more important later in the semester when you are running your assignments in the cloud.
-For this assignment, you can use this docker instance that has these tools preinstalled:
+For this assignment, you can use this docker instance that has these tools preinstalled. ***Note: this does not work on new Apple M1 chips :(:***
 [https://github.com/mschatz/wga-essentials](https://github.com/mschatz/wga-essentials)